RossLabCSU/LCD-Composer/Reproducibility/README.md

 # Reproduction of Data in Cascarina *et al.* (2021)

-This directory and all subsequent directories contain all necessary information and code to reproduce the data in Cascarina *et al.* (2021).
+This directory and all subsequent directories contain all necessary information and code to reproduce the data in [***Cascarina *et al.* (2021), NAR Genomics and Bioinformatics***](https://academic.oup.com/nargab/article/3/2/lqab048/6285187).
 Each subdirectory has a unique README file with a series of instructions for re-creating data and figures.
 Below is a list of dependencies and associated version numbers used for testing and data analysis:

 | Package | Version |
 | ----------- | ----------- |